civican/legisinfo/44-1/bills/C-13/bill_text.md

   **(2)** Subsection 64.2(1) of the Act is amended by adding the following after paragraph (a):

     is not permitted to issue a notice of violation under subsection 65.6(1) in respect of any matter covered under the agreement;

+  **(3)** Subsection 64.5(1) of the Act is replaced by the following:

+### Section 64.5

+      **(1)** If, after carrying out an investigation of a complaint, the Commissioner has reasonable grounds to believe that a federal institution has contravened a duty — or violated a right — under Part IV or V or subsection 41(7) or (10) and has made recommendations under subsection 63(3) in respect of that contravention or violation, or in respect of an identical contravention of that duty or violation of that right by the institution, the Commissioner may make an order directing that institution to take any action that the Commissioner considers appropriate to rectify the contravention or violation.

+  **(4)** Section 64.5 of the Act is amended by adding the following after subsection (2):

+    **(2.1)** Despite subsection (1), the Commissioner is not permitted to make an order under that subsection in respect of a contravention of a duty under subsection 41(7) or (10) requiring the federal institution to take a positive measure under subsection 41(5) or to include in any agreement referred to in paragraph 41(7)(a.1) provisions establishing the parties' duties under the agreement respecting the official languages.

 ### Section 37